24 VERY BEST Things To Do In Split, Croatia For Your First Visit!

 6. EXPLORE MARJAN HILL VIEWPOINT

 Marjan Hill is the main panoramic viewpoint of Split – albeit from a bit of a distance!
 It’s the place to go to for a quick change of scene from the old town, where you can be amongst nature and views.
-I found the walk quite pleasant, a gentle incline of steps from the end of the Riva, which is signposted.

 7. CHECK OUT VELI VAROS